Swiss National Bank: interventions necessary for price stability - SWI swissinfo.ch

 ‘Profits are not our mandate’

 However, he conceded that this instrument had side effects.
-For example, the SNB’s balance sheet had reached a record value of one trillion Swiss francs in 2022, which was almost one and a half times Swiss GDP.
+For example, the SNB’s balance sheet had reached a record value of one trillion Swiss francs in 2022, which was almost one-and-a-half times Swiss GDP.
 And this in turn has led to greater fluctuations in the SNB’s annual result.

-As a result, there has been no more recently distributions to the Confederation and the cantons.
+As a result, there has been no more recently distributions to the government and the cantons.
 In this context, Schlegel repeated the SNB’s mantra: “Our mandate is to ensure price stability, not to generate profits.”
 The SNB’s equity capital is currently too low and building this up must take priority over profit distributions, he said.

 +Why the Swiss National Bank does not want a digital franc